JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Disciplines:
 + Bloodheal discipline.
 + Sleep instead of Suicide.
++ Haunting as Veil partial.
 + Madness as Bedlam partial.
++ Command instead of Trance.
 + Spirit Heal Numina for hunters.
 + Faith Shield Numina for hunters.
 + Bloody Eye as Blood Purge partial.